Morgan Park Neighbors Say Woman Put Poison-Laced Hot Dogs On Lawn For Dogs To Eat; Alderman Says It's Not Legal, Even On Private Property

 The fine is up to $5,000.

 Animal Control’s Diakhate said after two visits, investigators found no evidence of hot dogs or poison on that property and warned the homeowner against putting such things out.
-No citations were issued, but pet owner concerns linger.MORE NEWS: Shuttered By Pandemic Last Summer, Guthrie's Tavern In Wrigleyville Has New Owner And Will Be Reopening
+No citations were issued, but pet owner concerns linger.MORE NEWS: New Rules, Fines For Going To Starved Rock, Matthiessen State Parks

 Animal Care and Control employees will also now put up signs in Morgan Park, reminding everyone about pet etiquette as a result of this concern.